Big band

 A big band or jazz orchestra is a type of musical ensemble of jazz music that usually consists of ten or more musicians with four sections: saxophones, trumpets, trombones, and a rhythm section.
 Big bands originated during the early 1910s and dominated jazz in the early 1940s when swing was most popular.
 The term "big band" is also used to describe a genre of music, although this was not the only style of music played by big bands.

-Big bands started as accompaniment for dancing.
+Big bands started as accompaniment for dancing the Lindy Hop.
 In contrast to the typical jazz emphasis on improvisation, big bands relied on written compositions and arrangements.
 They gave a greater role to bandleaders, arrangers, and sections of instruments rather than soloists.